maropu/pgvector_hnsw_two_stage_pq_patch/DESIGNDOC.md

 ## References

- - [1] Hervé Jégou, Romain Tavenard, Matthijs Douze, and Laurent Amsaleg.
-2011.
-Searching in one billion vectors: Re-rank with source coding.
-In Proceedings of the 2011 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2011).
-IEEE, 861–864. https://doi.org/10.1109/ICASSP.2011.5946540.
+ - [1] M. Douze, A. Sablayrolles and H. Jégou, "Link and Code: Fast Indexing with Graphs and Compact Regression Codes," 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, Salt Lake City, UT, USA, 2018, pp. 3646-3654, doi: 10.1109/CVPR.2018.00384.
  - [2] A patch to improve the pgvector implementation of HNSW indices with candidate pruning for minimizing disk block accesses, https://github.com/maropu/pgvector_hnsw_candidate_pruning_patch.